fbpx

 Dr Cam Hollows

-In the world of emergency medical care, the right equipment at the right time can be crucial
+In emergency medical care, the right equipment at the right time can be crucial

 Rural Doctors Foundation provides Sandpiper Bags to rural doctors; pre-filled emergency care kits invaluable in emergency situations.
 One such recipient of a Sandpiper Bag is Dr Cam Hollows.